 If you’re like the vast majority of online entrepreneurs, you have already or inevitably will fall into a pattern of repetitively performing low-level tasks that should be outsourced.
-This can stem from any number of reasons such as comfortability with status quo, the crippling fear of giving up control or assurance that no one can do the tasks as well as you (spoiler alert: you’re probably wrong).
+This can stem from any number of reasons such as comfortability with the status quo, the crippling fear of giving up control, or assurance that no one can do the tasks as well as you (spoiler alert: you’re probably wrong).

 We are guilty of it too.
 In fact, we should have outsourced our labor at least 6 months earlier!

 The glaring problem with these fallacies is they significantly reduce the ability of your operation to scale from a well-paying job to a true business.
 Dan and I were relegated to this reality for nearly 3 years, making good money but in direct ratio to the amount of work we put in.
-Soon, we ran out of time available in the day, reaching a scalability threshold and came to realize that if we want to ever to build a perpetuating business, which we could remove ourselves from, we would have to outsource some of the low-level tasks we were performing.
+Soon, we ran out of time available in the day, reaching a scalability threshold, and came to realize that if we want to ever to build a perpetuating business, which we could remove ourselves from, we would have to outsource some of the low-level tasks we were performing.

-Now, for us the answer was employees to handle prepping, packing and shipping our products to Amazon, allowing us to spend the majority of our time researching and buying more profitable products.
+Now, for us the answer was employees to handle prepping, packing, and shipping our products to Amazon, allowing us to spend the majority of our time researching and buying more profitable products.
 As you might imagine, our business experienced explosive growth.
-During our three years of just Dan and I, we had revenue of $890K, $920K and 1.3 million.
+During our three years of just Dan and I, we had revenue of $890K, $920K, and 1.3 million.
 Now that’s not shabby, by any metric, but compare that to $3.9 million in 2015 (our first full year with employees) and $6.6 million in 2016.

 I realize the primary reaction to this is “That’s great but you have a warehouse and employees.
 I have no interest in either of those, so guess it’s not for me”.
 Think again.
 While it’s true we utilized a warehouse and employees to outsource and scale, that’s primarily because we had never heard of or knew of any other options, so if you believe a warehouse is imperative to growth, I’d invite you to read one of our previous blogs on exactly this topic:

 With the monumental growth of Amazon in the last few years, third-party solutions have been created and developed to make outsourcing more convenient than ever.
-From prep services that will handle your FBA shipments to Amazon, to software that will automate pricing and restocking and even virtual assistants that you can assign to product research.
+From prep services that will handle your FBA shipments to Amazon to software that will automate pricing and restocking and even virtual assistants that you can assign to product research.